Things to do

 There is no formal camping area at Mia Mia State Forest.

-Bush camping is permitted in all areas of the park.
+Bush camping is permitted in all areas of the State forest, although a site beside Temburra Creek at Captains Crossing is the most popular.
 No facilities are provided.
-Visitors must be self-sufficient and take their own drinking water.
-Bush camping is accessible by walk-in, four-wheel-drive vehicles, motorbikes, trail bikes and bicycles.
+Visitors must be self-sufficient and bring their own drinking water.
+Bush camping is accessible by walk-in, four-wheel-drive vehicles, motorcycles, trail bikes, bicycles and horses.

 Remote bushwalking requires special skills.
 You will need to be physically fit, have bushwalking and navigation experience, and have an emergency plan in place with a responsible friend or family member.